rschristopher/ischristtrue.com/src/modern-views/index.md

 "Be on the right side of history", we tell ourselves.
 We imagine we are making the world a better place.
 And that this is a "pivotal" moment in history.
 Whether it's a climate catastrophe, a population bomb, or fear of a nuclear war -- it is always an existential crisis and the old world must die no matter the cost.
-And yet the consequences of our actions prove the opposite effect by our own naive moral standards.
+And yet the consequences of our actions prove the opposite effect even by our own naive moral standards.
 This is the spirit of our time, and it has now festered into global parasitism.

-And yet we can go further back in order to find where this began.
+We can go further back in order to find where this began.

 Let's consider the second world war;  concentration camps and genocide.
 Without a doubt this completely reshaped the world and was a definitive end of the old world, the beginning of the new.
 The twentieth century witnessed